 Here are the top 10 best practices to use for an exceptional client experience.

 Employees who have the power to voice ideas, make decisions, work across teams, and solve problems are what a culture of empowerment is all about.
 Each employee is seen and treated as a unique person, capable of creative problem-solving, and rewarded for having a take-charge attitude.

-We empower our employees to address challenges on their own.
-They know their ideas will be heard, considered, and supported by leaders in our organization.
+It's important that you empower your employees to address challenges on their own.
+Doing so ensures that they know their ideas will be heard, considered, and supported by leaders in your organization.
 And they know they can step beyond their immediate role and responsibilities to help others.
-In our organization, empowered employees don’t fear challenges — they embrace them.
+Empowered employees don’t fear challenges — they embrace them.

 2. Foster a positive relationship with change

 “Change is a constant” may be one of the most ubiquitous maxims out there, but there’s still enormous truth in it.
 In business, change happens with and without warning, and it can either be responded to with grace and fortitude, or turmoil and fear.